dell/csm-docs/content/docs/csidriver/release/powerstore.md

 ### Note:

 - Support for Kubernetes alpha features like Volume Health Monitoring and RWOP (ReadWriteOncePod) access mode will not be available in Openshift environment as Openshift doesn't support enabling of alpha features for Production Grade clusters.
+- This release is only supported when driver is installed via helm.